typicalname500/Discord-bot-that-utilizes-fifteen.ai/README.md

 # Discord-bot-that-utilizes-fifteen.ai
 This is a python discord bot that utilises POST requests made to https://fifteen.ai/app/getAudioFile5 which responds with links to wav files that are posted onto the server,  which can then be called via a GET request to https://cdn.15.ai/audio/XYZ.wav.

+# Prerequisites
+To use the voice-chat based features, you will also need to install ffmpeg: https://ffmpeg.org/download.html

+If you would prefer not to, you can remove the 2 phrases within the `characters.json` file starting with "Hey X, in VC, say " to prevent accidental usage.

 # Installation
 1. Clone/ download the repo
 2. Edit the file named "Tokenconfig.json" file found within the program's location (default location is in the root directory)